Welcome to our website – here you will find information about our LL.M. programs.

 U.S. Law Graduates: Priority Deadlines are May 1 (Fall Admission) and November 15 (Spring Admission)

-Please read this checklist carefully before submitting your application online or by mail.
+Please read this checklist carefully before submitting your application.
 The Application Checklist explains which documents you will need to complete your application as well as the Visa requirements for studying and living in the United States.
 Please follow the steps below to ensure that your application is complete.
-If you have questions, please don’t hesitate to contact us by e-mail at email@example.com.
+If you have questions, please don’t hesitate to contact us by e-mail at firstname.lastname@example.org.

-1. Application Form: There are three different ways to submit your application.
+1. Application Form: There are two different ways to submit your application.
 First, you may submit a completed application form electronically via our Online Application system.
-This option allows you to work on your application at your convenience.
+This option allows you to work on your application and continue working on it at your convenience.
 Second, we accept applications through the Law School Admission Council (LSAC).
-Third, you may use our paper application by downloading it here.
-Paper applications and any supporting documents should be mailed to the Office of Graduate and J.D.
-Admissions at Gables One, P.O.
-Box 248087, Coral Gables, FL 33124.
+Please be aware that original transcripts must be sent to our office directly in addition to the materials submitted through LSAC.

 2. Application Fee: A U.S.D. $50.00 application fee is required.
 You may pay by credit card through the online application, money order or check drawn on a bank in the United States payable to the University of Miami.
-Cash is also accepted but discouraged.
 This application fee is non-refundable, and will not be credited toward tuition or any other account in the event of admission.
 Please note separate fees apply for those using the LSAC service.

 3. Statement of Purpose: Submit a statement of purpose of approximately 500 words in English.
 Please address your academic and professional background, your professional goals, specific areas of interest, and other matters which you think are of importance.
 The statement of purpose is to be prepared by you without any outside help and is to contain a statement to that effect.
 We recommend that you summarize your professional background in a résumé or curriculum vitae submitted separately.